Mahmoud1993-tester/Automation-Test-By-WebDriverIO-and-Cucumber/README.md

 **Feature:** Apply coupon code
 _As a user , I want to add cupon code so that the website decrease my product cost.

-**Feature:** Change quantity or remove from cart
-_As a user , I want to change or remove product from cart easily.

 ## 🚀 How to Run the Project